Last date modified: 2026-Jul-13

 2. Use the Notes on Decision box to add any comments for future reference.

-In this section, you will assign the request to the appropriate office, group, or person responsible for reviewing or processing or the request.
-When you select an option, additional fields will appear that you will use to further define the assignment.
+In this section, you assign the request to the appropriate office, group, or person responsible for reviewing or processing the request.

 The assignment screen is where you assign the request to another office or user.